 I will have an idea of my theme before I start which is the garden of my novel in a way.
 I will know if I'm setting it contemporaneously or in the past and what is making me restless or angry and feels important to prove as a thesis or argument.
 So this will inform the time and place of the setting of the novel.
 Then I will be very careful not to expose my 'thesis' but to conceal it.
 I build a case based on the personal, evidenced through a life or lives, and make sure I never put my bias into words in the novel.
 It must be invisible in order to operate subconsciously.
 Many of you will know my advice not to preach to the reader who is smarter than you.
 (If you don't think he or she is smarter than you, please don't bother us with your book, thank you.)

-When testing an idea either mine or my writers I think it's simple - is this something only I can write and only I will write?
+When testing an idea ask yourself - is this something only I can write and only I will write?